amacgregor/allanmacgregor/src/pages/articles/2014-03-22-hhvm-in-the-wild/index.md

 ---
-title: "HHVM In The Wild"
+title: 'HHVM In The Wild'
-date: "2014-03-22"
+date: '2014-03-22'
 layout: post
 draft: false
-path: "/posts/hhvm-in-the-wild"
+path: '/posts/hhvm-in-the-wild'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "HHVM"
+  - 'HHVM'
-    - "Hack"
+  - 'Hack'
-    - "Programming"
+  - 'Programming'
-description: "HHVM is taking the PHP world by storm, and as PHP developer there many things to be excited about HHVM."
+description: 'HHVM is taking the PHP world by storm, and as PHP developer there many things to be excited about HHVM.'
 ---

 HHVM is taking the PHP world by storm, and as PHP developer there many things to be excited about HHVM.